NgYaoDong/terraform-nutanix/README.md

 2. **Configure variables**

-   Edit `terraform.tfvars` with your Nutanix environment details and desired VM counts.
+   Create a `terraform.tfvars` file with your Nutanix environment details and desired VM counts.

    Example: